 BlazeDS is an open source project from Adobe that allows you to connect your Adobe Flex applications with data services.
 The Java Messaging Service (JMS) is a method of communicating with services written in Java.
 In the first of two articles, InfoQ looks at the advantages of JMS and how you can use BlazeDS to communicate with your Java services via JMS from your Flex applications.

 Over the last few years, modularity for Java has been an active discussion topic.
-From the (now defunct) JSR 277 to the recognition of JSR 291 and the ongoing JSR 294, modularity is seen as a necessary step in Java's evolution.
-Even future JVM-based languages like Scala are considering modularity.
-So, what does modularity mean, and why should you care?
+Several JSRs show modularity is necessary for Java's evolution.
+What does modularity mean, and why should you care?
+4

 This article presents a library supporting development of highly-scalable applications that take advantage of an underlying multi-core hardware.
 The library is part of the Amino Library Project.
 10